natenka/pyneng-book-en/docs/source/book/25_db/example_sqlite.rst

 Comments to the script:

-* key, value are read from the arguments that passed to script
+* key, value are read from arguments that passed to script

-  * selected key is removed from the *keys* list.
+  * selected key is removed from *keys* list.
 Thus, only parameters that you want to display are left in the list

-* connecting to the DB
+* connecting to DB

   * ``conn.row_factory = sqlite3.Row`` - allows further access data in column based on column names

-* Select rows from database where the key is equal to specified value
+* Select rows from database where key is equal to specified value

   * in SQL the values can be set by a question mark but you cannot give a column name.
-Therefore, the column name is substituted by the row formatting and the value by SQL tool.
+Therefore, the column name is substituted by row formatting and the value by SQL tool.
-  * Pay attention to ``(value,)`` - the tuple with one element is passed
+  * Pay attention to ``(value,)`` - tuple with one element is passed

 * The resulting information is displayed to standard output stream:

-  * iterate over the results obtained and display only those fields that are in the *keys* list
+  * iterate over the results obtained and display only those fields that are in *keys* list

 Let’s check the script.